LANDSCAPING IN THE LAS VEGAS VALLEY SINCE 2008 702-348-8388

 Fire hazard

 Many hedge trimmed bushes have an outer layer / crust of leaves.
 Just below those leaves is usually dry wood / branches.
-Think about the risks if bushes at your property catch fire.
+Think about the risks if bushes at your property catch fire especially if they are close to buildings and vehicles.

 TELEPHONE: 702-348-8399